 For specimens of the Imperial denarius see Caesar Augustus Agrippa and Augustus Caligula and Agrippina Antonia Severus Alexander.
 To these we add the cut below from a rare Decursio denarius struck during the reign of Nero.

-Frequent mention is made of the denarius or (Roman) penny, in biblical writings, where it is spoken of as the daily wages of a labourer and too, as the tribute penny, Whose is this visage and superscription?
+Frequent mention is made of the denarius or (Roman) penny, in biblical writings, where it is spoken of as the daily wages of a labourer and too, as the tribute penny, "Whose is this visage and superscription?"

-Published in England, the Numismatic Illustrations of the Narrative Portions of the New Testament, quoting from St. Matthew, the words a penny a day, makes the following observations:-
+Published in England, the "Numismatic Illustrations of the Narrative Portions of the New Testament," quoting from St. Matthew, the words "a penny a day," makes the following observations:-

-The penny here mentioned was the denarius, which, at the time of Our Lords ministry, was equivalent in value to about sevenpence halfpenny of our money.
+"The penny here mentioned was the denarius, which, at the time of Our Lord 's ministry, was equivalent in value to about sevenpence halfpenny of our money.
 With the decline of the Roman Empire, the denarius was by degrees debased; and before the time of Diocletian had entirely disappeared, or rather had ceased to be struck in the Imperial mints; but that emperor restored the coinage of silver; and denarii were again minted, though reduced in weight.
-This reduction went on, after the division of the Empire, until the denarius, once a very beautiful medalet, became a coin of very inferior execution, low relief, and reduced thickness and weight. * * * The term denarius is yet preserved in our notation of pounds, shillings and pence, by £. s. d. * * * It is worthy of remark, that, in this country, a penny a day appears to have been the pay of a field labourer, in the middle ages; whilst, among the Romans (See Tacitus, Ann, lib.i) the daily pay for a soldier was a denarius.
+This reduction went on, after the division of the Empire, until the denarius, once a very beautiful medalet, became a coin of very inferior execution, low relief, and reduced thickness and weight. * * * The term 'denarius ' is yet preserved in our notation of pounds, shillings and pence, by £. s. d. * * * It is worthy of remark, that, in this country, a penny a day appears to have been the pay of a field laborer, in the middle ages; whilst, among the Romans (See Tacitus, Ann, lib.i) the daily pay for a soldier was a denarius."